godotengine/godot-docs/getting_started/step_by_step/godot_design_philosophy.rst

 interface.*

 Put the ``tool`` keyword at the top of any GDscript file and it will run in the editor.
-This lets you create plugins like custom level editors, import and export plugins or scripts with the same nodes and API you use in your projects.
+This lets you import and export plugins, create plugins like custom level editors, or create scripts with the same nodes and API you use in your projects.

-Separate 2d and 3d engines
+Separate 2D and 3D engines
 --------------------------

-Godot offers dedicated 2d and 3d rendering engines.
-As a result **the base unit for 2d scenes is pixels**.
-Even though the engines are separate, you can render 2d in 3d, 3d in 2d, and overlay 2d sprites and interface over your 3d world.
+Godot offers dedicated 2D and 3D rendering engines.
+As a result **the base unit for 2D scenes is pixels.** Even though the engines are separate, you can render 2D in 3D, 3D in 2D, and overlay 2D sprites and interface over your 3D world.

 .. |image0| image:: ./img/engine_design_01.png
 .. |image1| image:: ./img/engine_design_02.png